 This marvelous old town, once the government capital of Northern Rhodesia (now Zambia), boasts a wealth of natural beauty and a surplus of activities.
 After a few decades of neglect it’s recently recast itself as Zambia's tourism and adventure capital.

-There's a tangible whiff of the past here: historic buildings outnumber new ones, and many local inhabitants live a life not unlike the one they would have experienced 100 years ago.
-Livingstone handles the surge of tourists with equal parts of grace, confidence, African mischief, and nuisance.
+There's a tangible whiff of the past here: historic buildings outnumber new ones, and many local inhabitants live a life not that dissimilar to the one they would have

 Many visitors to this side of the Falls opt to stay in one of the secluded safari-style lodges on the Zambezi River.
 The Zambian experience sprawls out along the many bends of the large river and time ticks in a very deliberate African manner.